-SOLANO COUNTY COVID-19 MANAGEMENT OF GENERAL COMMUNITY AND HEALTHCARE PERSONNEL - UPDATED GUIDANCE
+SOLANO COUNTY COVID-19 MANAGEMENT OF GENERAL COMMUNITY AND HEALTHCARE AND FIRST RESPONDER PERSONNEL - UPDATED GUIDANCE 4

-SOLANO PUBLIC HEALTH | MARCH 17, 2020
+SOLANO PUBLIC HEALTH | MAY 7, 2020

 Solano Public Health continues to work closely with local, state and federal agencies and healthcare partners to monitor COVID-19.
 At the outset, initial efforts were directed towards containment, which required us to identify cases and test suspect cases as warranted by the Centers for Disease Control and Prevention (CDC) guidance.
 Now that community spread of COVID-19 is occurring, Solano Public Health has changed its response from a containment approach to a mitigation approach.
 As a service to our providers, this guidance incorporates the latest information/guidance from CDC as well as other sources.
 As the situation evolves, this guidance may change.
 For more information, call the Solano Public Health warm-line at 707-784-8988.
-Effective March 17, 2020, below are changes to our COVID-19 recommendations.
+Effective May 7, 2020, below are changes to our COVID-19 recommendations.
+Please note that in this document references to healthcare personnel (HCP) includes first responder personnel (fire, law enforcement and EMS).